PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Pretrained Features, RotNet Auxiliary Tasks and Generalization

 Although at first sight it may appear that the improved auxiliary task performance should improve the performance on anomaly detection, this is in fact not the case!
 The reason is that features that generalize better, achieve better performance on the auxiliary task for anomalous data.
-The gap between the performance on the auxiliary tasks will therefore be smaller than with randomly-initialized networks - leading to degraded anomaly detection performance.
-For example, consider the illustrative example described above.
-A RotNet that "overfits" to work only on the normal class deer, relying on the horns of the deer would classify rotations more accurately on deer images than horse images (as its main feature is horns).
-On the other hand, a RotNet that also uses more general traits can use the sky position for rotation angle prediction.
-In this case, it will achieve higher accuracy for both deer and horse images.
-The gap in performance is likely to be reduced, leading to lower anomaly detection success.
+The gap between the performance of normal and anomalous images of the auxiliary tasks, will therefore be smaller than with randomly-initialized networks - leading to degraded anomaly detection performance.
+For example, consider the illustrative case described above.
+A RotNet network that "overfits" to work only on the normal class deer, relying on the horns of the deer would classify rotations more accurately on deer images than on horse images (as its main feature is horns).
+On the other hand, a RotNet that also uses more general traits will achieve higher accuracy for both deer and horse images, leading to smaller a performance gap and inferior anomaly detection.

-The above argument can be formulated using mutual information: In cases where the additional traits unique to the class do not add much information regarding the correct rotation over the general features common to many classes, the class will have limited mutual information with the predicted rotation as well (conditional on the information already given traits common to the entire datasets).
-When the conditional mutual information between the predicted rotation and the class traits is decreases, we expect the predicted rotation to be less discriminative for anomaly detection, as we indeed see in Tab.\ref{Pretrained_rot}.
+The above argument can be formulated using mutual information: In cases where the additional traits which are unique to the class do not add much information regarding the correct rotation, over the general features common to many classes, the class will have limited mutual information with the predicted rotation (conditional on the information already given by traits common to the entire datasets).
+When the conditional mutual information between the predicted rotation and the class traits decreases, we expect the predicted rotation to be less discriminative for anomaly detection, as we indeed see in Tab.\ref{Pretrained_rot}.